mzur/magic-sam/README.md

 ## Configuration

 Image embeddings are computed in jobs submitted to the `default` on the CPU.
 They require a queue worker Docker container that satisfies the Python [requirements](requirements.txt) of this repository.
 Embeddings can be computed much faster on a GPU.
-You can cnfigure the queue name with the `MAGIC_SAM_REQUEST_QUEUE` and the device (`cpu` or `gpu`) with the `MAGIC_SAM_DEVICE` environment variables.
+You can cnfigure the queue name with the `MAGIC_SAM_REQUEST_QUEUE` and the device (`cpu` or `cuda`) with the `MAGIC_SAM_DEVICE` environment variables.

 Image embedding files are automatically deleted after 30 days.
 You can configure this with the `MAGIC_SAM_PRUNE_AGE_DAYS` environment variable.